zkdlin211/FlexRPC/README.md

-# FlexRPC - A Springboot-based RPC Framework
+# FlexRPC - A Simple Springboot-based RPC Framework
 FlexRPC is an annotation-driven, high-performance RPC framework built on top of Springboot.
 It uses Zookeeper as a registry center and Netty as the underlying transport layer, providing both NIO and BIO options for sending RPC requests.

 ## Getting Started